zkutasi/homelab/other/ansible/playbooks/monitoring/README.md

 ## Contenders

+### Logs

+[Dozzle](https://dozzle.dev/) - A tool to help visualize all container logs in a WebUI.
+Supports multiple remote Hosts too.

 ### Agent based Logs & Metrics

 - [Alloy](https://grafana.com/docs/alloy/latest/) - Collects logs, metrics (host and container) and is extensible with plugins too